10corp/phpcode/Comparison operators.md

 Comparison operators in PHP are used to compare values and determine the relationship between them.
 These operators evaluate expressions and return a Boolean result (either true or false) based on the comparison's outcome.
 Here are the commonly used comparison operators in PHP:

+1. Equal (==): This operator checks if two values are equal and returns true if they are.
+It does not consider the data types.

+2. Identical (===): The identical operator checks if two values are equal and have the same data type.
+It returns true only if both conditions are met.

+3. Not Equal (!=): This operator checks if two values are not equal and returns true if they are different.

+4. Not Identical (!==): The not identical operator checks if two values are not equal or have different data types.
+It returns true if either condition is met.

+5. Greater Than (>): This operator checks if the left-hand operand is greater than the right-hand operand and returns true if it is.

+6. Less Than (<): The less than operator checks if the left-hand operand is less than the right-hand operand and returns true if it is.

+7. Greater Than or Equal To (>=): This operator checks if the left-hand operand is greater than or equal to the right-hand operand and returns true if it is.

+8. Less Than or Equal To (<=): The less than or equal to operator checks if the left-hand operand is less than or equal to the right-hand operand and returns true if it is.

+Additionally, you mentioned a special comparison operator called the "spaceship operator," also known as the "three-way comparison operator" (<=>).
+It was introduced in PHP 7 and is used for comparing two expressions.
+The spaceship operator returns:

+- 0 if the operands on both sides are equal.
+- 1 if the left-hand operand is greater.
+- -1 if the right-hand operand is greater.

+This operator is useful when you need to perform three-way comparisons in sorting or when ordering elements in an array.

+Keep in mind that when using comparison operators, it's essential to be aware of data types and potential type coercion, especially when using the loose comparison operators (== and !=).
+For more strict comparisons, it's recommended to use the identical operators (=== and !==).

 1. Equal (==): This operator checks if two values are equal, regardless of their data types.
 For example:

 ```php